Fact Sheet 32:

-Debit and ATM card transactions are included in the broader category of EFT or electronic funds transfers.
-Use of these cards and your potential loss are governed by the Electronic Funds Transfer Act (EFT Act) (15 U.S.C. §§ 1693-1693r)
+- Debit and ATM card transactions are included in the broader category of EFT or electronic funds transfers.
+Use of these cards and your potential loss are governed by the Electronic Funds Transfer Act (EFT Act)

 - Another debit card danger arises from merchant “blocking.”
 Blocking occurs when a merchant routinely withholds an amount on a debit card until the transaction is fully processed.
 This typically occurs at hotels, gas stations, and those rental car companies that still accept debit cards.
 When you use a debit card, the blocked amount can cause your bank account to be overdrawn.

-- In addition, consumers who use debit cards to the exclusion of credit cards may be missing an opportunity to establish their creditworthiness.
+- Consumers who use debit cards to the exclusion of credit cards may be missing an opportunity to establish their creditworthiness.
 Responsible use of credit cards—unlike debit cards—helps build good credit scores.
 A good credit score can reduce the rates that you pay on car loans, mortgages, and insurance premiums.